iCliniq Logo

 Indications and Usage:

-Enzalutamide is indicated for managing patients with the following:
+Enzalutamide is given for the following:

 • Castration-resistant prostate cancer.